3D-e-Chem/knime-molviewer/README.md

 KNIME node which launches a web browser with SDF mol viewer powered by 3Dmol.js.

-# This is a technical Prototype, not ready for production usage.

-In the background a web server is started
-The webserver has
-* a rest interface, /api

-  * to retrieve data from KNIME node input ports, /api/ligands
-  * to propogate selections in web page to KNIME node using the hilite mechanism of KNIME, /api/hilite
-  * server sent events, /api/broadcast

-* hosts static assets, /assets
-* a swagger endpoints, /swagger.json and /swagger.yaml
-* swagger ui, /swagger-ui

-Server sent events are used form to inform the web page that:

-* view closed
-* input changed
-* hilite changed

 [![Build Status](https://travis-ci.org/3D-e-Chem/knime-molviewer.svg?branch=master)](https://travis-ci.org/3D-e-Chem/knime-molviewer)

 This project uses [Eclipse Tycho](https://www.eclipse.org/tycho/) to perform build steps.